 - For many genes, multiple isoforms with different 3' or 5' sequences are expressed in tissue-specific patterns.
 These isoforms may not be fully documented in the gene annotation files (eg. GENCODE) that are used for bait design.
 These poorly annotated isoforms may not be detected by bait design strategies that target only the 3' or 5' end of annotated isoforms.

-Given that baits are tiled across the entire mature transcript, the same bait set can be used for Single Cell 3' and 5' Gene Expression libraries and Visium Spatial Gene Expression libraries.
+Given that baits are tiled across the entire mature transcript, the same bait set can be used for Single Cell 3' and 5' Gene Expression libraries and Visium Spatial Gene Expression libraries for fresh-frozen tissues.

 Products: Targeted Gene Expression